-If, on the settlement date or any day between the order date and the settlement date, banks in the country of the currency of the relevant unit class are not open for business or the relevant currency is not traded in an interbank settlement system, settlement shall take place on the next day on which these banks are open or these settlement systems are available for transactions in the relevant currency.
+If, on the settlement date or any day between the order date and the settlement date, banks in the country of the currency of the relevant unit class are not open for business or the relevant currency is not traded in an interbank settlement system, these days are disregarded for the purposes of calculating the settlement date.
+The settlement date can only be a day on which these banks are open or these settlement systems are available for transactions in the relevant currency.

-At the request of unitholders, the Management Company may accept full or partial subscriptions in kind for units at its own discretion.
+The Management Company may accept full or partial subscriptions in kind for units at its own discretion.
 In such cases, the contribution in kind must suit the investment policy and restrictions of the relevant sub-fund.
 Such payments in kind will also be appraised by the auditor selected by the Management Company.
 The costs incurred will be charged to the relevant investor.